 Skip to main content

-Projects
+Proposed Projects

-Note: Not all projects may appear on map.
-See list below for complete list of projects with more information or documentation.
+Note: Not all proposed projects may appear on the map.
+See the list below for a more complete list.

 Sort by:

-National Forests in Alabama Projects
+National Forests in Alabama Proposed Projects

 Manage southern yellow pine stands by thinning or clearcutting to reduce the risk of damage by southern pine beetles, reduce the risk of catastrophic wildfire, improve wildlife habitat and restore areas to their desired future conditions.